BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 This covers calculating the `IntegrationField` for a single sector containing the goal but of course the actor could be in a sector far away, this is where `Portals` come back into play.

-From the `PortalGraph` we can get a path of `Portals` to guide the actor over several sectors to the desired sector, extending above the `IntegrationField` of the goal sector has been calculated so next we "hop" through the boundary `Portals` working backwards from the goal sector to the actor sector (Portals are denoted as a purple shade) to produce a series of `IntegrationFields` for the chaining Sectors describing the flow movement.
+From the `PortalGraph` we can get a path of `Portals` to guide the actor over several sectors to the desired sector, extending the above the `IntegrationField` of the goal sector has been calculated so next we "hop" through the boundary `Portals` working backwards from the goal sector to the actor sector (Portals are denoted as a purple shade) to produce a series of `IntegrationFields` for the chaining Sectors describing the flow movement.

 <img src="docs/int_field_sector_to_sector_0.png" alt="ifsts0" width="260" height="310"/><img src="docs/int_field_sector_to_sector_1.png" alt="ifsts1" width="260" height="310"/><img src="docs/int_field_sector_to_sector_2.png" alt="ifsts2" width="260" height="310"/>